hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Figure 8: Proportion of data reused by third-party papers vs year of data submission.
 Conservative estimate, because only considers reuse by papers in PubMed Central, and only when reuse is attributed through direct mention of a GEO accession number*

-### Data reused most often 3-6 years after publication
+### Distribution of the age of reused data

-Data reuse papers are most likely to use data that is 3-6 years old by the time their paper is published, normalized for how many datasets were deposited each year.
+We found the authors of third-party data reuse papers were most likely to use data that was 3-6 years old by the time their paper was published, normalized for how many datasets were deposited each year (Figure 9).

 <!--begin.rcode figure9, echo=FALSE